Addressing issues in defining the Love numbers for black holes: Tidal response function in a relativistic setting

+It should be emphasized that \ref{Utidal} should be considered as a Taylor expansion in the ratio $(r/\mathcal{L})$, where $r$ is the distance of the field point from the center of mass of the deformed object and $\mathcal{L}$ is a characteristic length scale over which the tidal field varies in space.
+In particular, $\mathcal{E}_{\langle L\rangle}\sim \mathcal{L}^{-l}$, and we will assume that the tidal field varies slowly over space, so that over the region of interest, the condition $(r/\mathcal{L})\ll1$ is always satisfied~\cite{LeTiec:2020bos}.

-As usual, one first defines $\partial_{L}U_{\text{tidal}}$ as the $l$-th derivative of $U_{\text{tidal}}$ evaluated at the centre of mass of the body, located at $\bm{x}=\bm{0}$, and $\partial_{\langle L\rangle}U_{\text{tidal}}$ corresponds to the associated STF tensor.
-Alike the multipole moments, the spherical harmonic components of the tidal field and the quantities $\mathcal{E}_{\langle L\rangle}(t)$ are also related through \ref{T1}, while the inverse relation is obtained with $I$ replaced by $\mathcal{E}$ in \ref{T2}.
+Besides, in the above expression, $\partial_{L}U_{\text{tidal}}$ corresponds to the $l$th derivative of $U_{\text{tidal}}$ evaluated at the center of mass of the body, located at $\bm{x}=\bm{0}$, and $\partial_{\langle L\rangle}U_{\text{tidal}}$ corresponds to the associated STF tensor.
+Like the multipole moments, the spherical harmonic components of the tidal field and the quantities $\mathcal{E}_{\langle L\rangle}(t)$ are also related through \ref{T1}, while the inverse relation is obtained with $I$ replaced by $\mathcal{E}$ in \ref{T2}.
 We will have occasion to use these relations subsequently.
 Again, the overall normalization factor in \ref{Utidal}, as well as in \ref{el}, can differ depending on the convention employed.
 For example, the choice considered here is consistent with \cite{LeTiec:2020bos, Chia:2020yla}.
-On the other hand, in \cite{poisson_will_2014} the term involving $(l-2)!$ is absent in the normalization of both \ref{Utidal}, and \ref{el}.
-However when the tidal moments $\mathcal{E}_{\langle L\rangle}$ from \ref{el} are substituted back in the tidal potential in \ref{Utidal}, it is evident that the $(l-2)!$ term appearing in the present situation gets cancelled and the resulting equation will coincide with the corresponding expression in \cite{poisson_will_2014}.
+On the other hand, in \cite{poisson_will_2014} the term involving $(l-2)!$ is absent in the normalization of both \ref{Utidal} and \ref{el}.
+However when the tidal moments $\mathcal{E}_{\langle L\rangle}$ from \ref{el} are substituted back into the tidal potential in \ref{Utidal}, it is evident that the $(l-2)!$ term appearing in the present situation gets canceled and the resulting equation will coincide with the corresponding expression in \cite{poisson_will_2014}.

 Having elaborated on the spherical harmonic decomposition of the Newtonian potential associated with the compact object and also with the tidal field, we find for the total Newtonian potential the following decomposition: